FrederikS/vertx-dependency-injection/README.md

 }
 ```

-Via vertx code generation also reactive implementations can be generated that's why we see the `rxSave` and `rxFindById` here.
+Via vertx code generation also reactive implementations can be generated that's why we see the `rxSave` and `rxFindById` method calls here.
-At the `init` method we are build these reactive service proxy via the `ServiceProxyBuilder`.
+At the `init` method we are build these reactive service proxy clients via the `ServiceProxyBuilder`.
-All direct interactions with the eventbus are isolated in the generated proxy classes.
+All direct interactions with the event bus are isolated in the generated proxy classes.
 When taking a look into these we notice that the implementation is pretty similar to ours from the previous approach.

 ```java